Junaid-Ahmed94/SNLP-Fact-Checker/README.md

   <br />3- pandas

 ### Run:
 To run this project, Simply execute Fact_Checker.py file.
-And pass the given "test.tsv" file.
+And pass the given **test.tsv** file.

 ### Procedure:
 1. NER on Fetched Data